Trump throws GOP into chaos

 He told The Wall Street Journal there is "zero chance I'll quit."

-The GOP nominee enjoys a strong power base among disaffected Republican voters and there are no immediate signs that his most loyal supporters will split with a man they view as the scourge of a hated political establishment.
-In fact, the revolt from the establishment wing could further embolden Trump's supporters.
+The GOP nominee enjoys a strong base of support among disaffected Republican voters, and there are no immediate signs that his most loyal backers will split with a man they view as their champion in confronting a hated political establishment.
+In fact, the revolt of the establishment wing of the party against the GOP nominee could further embolden Trump's supporters.

+Trump briefly emerged from Trump Tower Saturday afternoon to greet his supporters, who cheered "USA!
+USA!"

-The fast-building mess enveloping the Trump campaign is just the latest stunning lurch of a wild presidential race that has repeatedly tested the limits of convention, credulity and even decent political discourse owing to the presence of Trump.
-Most immediately, the crisis elevates the GOP nominee's crucial second debate clash Sunday night with Hillary Clinton at Washington University in St. Louis into an apparently existential moment for Trump's White House campaign.
+The mess enveloping the Trump campaign is just the latest stunning lurch of a wild presidential race that has repeatedly tested the limits of convention, credulity and even decent political discourse owing to the presence of Trump.
+Most immediately, the crisis elevates the GOP nominee's crucial second debate clash Sunday night with Hillary Clinton at Washington University in St. Louis into an extraordinarily important moment for Trump's White House campaign.

 Even before then, the fragile marriage of convenience between the GOP and Trump was splintering.

 Pence abruptly canceled plans to appear with House Speaker Paul Ryan in Wisconsin.
 Pence has repeatedly defended Trump despite his long history of controversial statements and positions.
-His decision not to show up could be seen as a sign that he no longer wants to personally represent Trump at an important Republican Party event.
+His decision not to show up sent a signal that he didn't want to personally represent Trump at an important Republican Party event.

 Pence issued a statement saying he was offended by the words and actions of his ticket mate.